 Can I live in a single room?

 Suite-style residences are all single rooms and there are a limited number of single rooms in the traditional- and hybrid-style residences.
 While most of these hybrid- and traditional-style single rooms are assigned to upper-year students, there may be some available for first-year students.
-Single rooms are assigned on factors such as special needs, age, and computer generated number.
-If you require priority placement due to health concerns or other factors, you must submit a Residence Priority Consideration Form.
+Single rooms are assigned on factors such as specific needs, age, and computer generated number, etc. If you require priority placement due to health concerns or other factors, you must submit a Residence Priority Consideration Form.

 In some cases, students who requested a single room but were placed in a double room may still be moved if a suitable vacancy occurs.
 If you are moved from double- to single-room accommodation prior to your move-in day, you will be notified through your Western provided e-mail, and your residence fees will be adjusted accordingly.
 Any moves from double- to single-room accommodation after move-in day will be at the discretion of the Residence Life Management Team.

 If you are moved from a double to a single room, you will be responsible for paying the single-room rate, which will be prorated from the time the offer of single-room accommodation is accepted.

 How are roommates assigned?

 Our roommate-matching process has received many compliments from students over the years.
 We make every effort to match people with similar lifestyle habits, such as whether they study with or without music, whether they prefer to go to bed early, how tidy they prefer their surroundings, and more.
 We recommend you fill out your Residence Placement Questionnaire honestly so we can match you accurately.

 You may request one roommate in any style of building (first-year students).
 You will be placed with a requested roommate provided that:

 - You both receive residence offers, submit your Residence prepayment and complete your Residence Placement Questionnaires before the deadline.